techieeShreyas/Trendo/Readme.md

 # Trendo 🛍️

-**Trendo** is a modern e-commerce platform built using **Django** and **MySQL**, designed to provide a seamless online shopping experience.
+**Trendo** is a modern e-commerce platform built using **Django** and **Sqlite**, designed to provide a seamless online shopping experience.
 The platform includes user-friendly features for both customers and administrators, focusing on scalability and real-time data management.

 ## Features